 West Park is a somewhat small city located in the state of Florida.
 With a population of 15,097 people and three constituent neighborhoods, West Park is the 158th largest community in Florida.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, West Park is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, West Park is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in West Park who work in office and administrative support (20.24%), sales jobs (11.02%), and maintenance occupations (6.64%).
+Overall, West Park is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in West Park who work in office and administrative support (20.92%), sales jobs (10.16%), and healthcare (6.09%).

 West Park is an extremely ethnically-diverse city.
 The people who call West Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Park residents report their race to be Black or African-American, followed by White.
 West Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.06% of the city’s residents.
-Important ancestries of people in West Park include Haitian, German, Irish, and English.
+People of Hispanic or Latino origin account for 23.55% of the city’s residents.
+Important ancestries of people in West Park include Haitian, German, Bahamian, and Italian.

 The most common language spoken in West Park is English.
 Other important languages spoken here include Spanish and French Creole.